Rules of Entry Applicable to the Junk Kouture 2022 competition.

 4.2 All materials used must be safe to model and exhibit, and must not contain any pyro, toxic or dangerous materials.
 Should a designer be unsure about the nature of their materials having initially consulted their assigned educator, they should consult Junk Kouture by email firstname.lastname@example.org

-4.3 Designers are prohibited from using any alcohol, tobacco or drugs branding or packaging unless these are being used to promote the harmful effects of misuse.
-Designers should highlight the messaging in the description section of the submission application.
+4.3 Creators are prohibited from using any alcohol, tobacco or drugs branding or packaging unless these are being used to promote the harmful effects of misuse.
+Creators should highlight the messaging in the description section of the submission application.

 4.4 Designs that have been entered into Junk Kouture in previous years will not be accepted unless the design has undergone significant further development and enhancement.
 Reference of this should be included at point of entry on the design description section.